-At Horwitz, Horwitz & Associates, our Chicago personal injury lawyers we have obtained the largest verdict in Illinois history for a spinal cord injury.
+At Horwitz, Horwitz & Associates, our Chicago personal injury lawyers we have obtained what was the largest verdict in Illinois history for a spinal cord injury.

 Severe trauma from an auto accident, major fall, or any high-velocity accident can damage the spinal cord and cause acute long-term or permanent pain, dysfunction, or paralysis.

 What Makes Up the Spinal Cord?

 The spine is made up of a series of bones called vertebrae.
 Vertebrae are stacked on top of one another with gel-like discs between them and are defined into four regions; Cervical, Thoracic, Lumbar, and Sacral.
 The spinal cord is protected by these bones called the vertebrae: the spinal cord actually runs through these bones.

 The spinal cord is a complex highway of nerves that assists in electrical communication from the brain to the rest of the body, and it runs through the spine’s vertebrae structure, delivering messages to each region of the body and providing control and function to muscle structures, skin and organs.
 Corresponding regions of the skin that rely on nerve messages are called Dermatomes.

 When an injury occurs at any point in the spinal cord, communication above the injury site to the brain often remains unaffected.
 Regions at or below the injury site, however, may be damaged or cut off from the brain’s vital neurological messaging causing numerous effects.
 Common effects include transient (on and off, or moving) chronic and acute pain, numbness, dysfunction, and full or partial paralysis.